Freddie Mac to sell $2.5 bln bills on Monday

-March 25 (Reuters) - Freddie Mac, the No. 2 U.S. home funding company, said it will sell $2.5 billion of reference bills on Monday.
+Dec 17 (Reuters) - Freddie Mac, the No. 2 U.S. home funding company, said it will sell $2.5 billion reference bills on Monday.

 The bills will be sold over the Internet in a Dutch auction.
 In such uniform price auctions, successful bidders pay only the price of the lowest accepted bid rather than the actual price as in a conventional multiple-price auction.